 1. From the 'Students' view in the Assignment Dashboard, click 'Grade Now'.

 Tip!
-Click "Collect Papers" to collect all student writing and prevent students from revising their work while you are grading.
+Go to Settings to 'Collect Papers' to prevent students from revising their work while you are grading.

-4. Choose which filters you'd like to use while grading student papers.
+2. Choose which filters you'd like to use while grading student papers.
 You can read more about the options here.
-Click 'Start Grading' once you've chosen how you would like to grade.
+Then click 'Start Grading'.

 Tip!
 Hover over each color to see which checklist item it is linked to.
 You can also match multiple highlights to a single rubric item, which is especially useful for grammar, spelling, and punctuation feedback.

-8. To leave additional feedback: Choose from the options to 'Add Written Feedback' or 'Add Audio/Video Feedback' at the bottom of the rubric.
-This is a great option for overall feedback on the writing, especially when using video feedback for virtual teaching.
+6. To leave additional feedback: Choose from the options 'Add Written Feedback' or 'Add Audio/Video Feedback' at the bottom of the rubric.
+This is a great way to leave overall feedback on the writing, especially when using video feedback for virtual teaching.